cytoscape/cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 The network manager (in the **Control Panel**) shows the networks that are loaded.
 Clicking on a network here will make that view active in the main window, if the view exists.
 Each network has a name and size (number of nodes and edges), which are shown in the network manager.
+The number of nodes and edges is shown by default but this can be disabled under **Options → Show Number of Nodes and Edges**.
 If a network is loaded from a file, the network name is the name of the file.
+The list of networks can be sorted alphabetically by network name by clicking on the **Options** button at the top right and selecting **Sort Network by Name**.
+By default, the network provenance history is also shown in the **Network Panel**, for example showing if a network originated as a subnetwork from another network.
+This can be disabled under **Options → Show Network Provenance History**.

 Some networks are very large (thousands of nodes and edges) and can take a long time to display.
 For this reason, a network in Cytoscape may not